tieleman/Advent-of-Code-2021/README.md

 Part 2 surprisingly easy after part 1.
 Only difference is not halting after 100 steps, but when the grid is all zeros.

+## Day 12: Passage Pathing

+Did not enjoy this, mainly because I find recursion problems not really interesting.
+Implemented a DFS for this.